Spreadsheets and the Rhetoric of Ratios

 © ALL RIGHTS RESERVED

-Anthony J. Pennings, PhD is Professor and Associate Chair of the Department of Technology and Society, State University of New York, Korea.
-Before joining SUNY Korea, he taught at New York University (NYU) for 15 years and at Marist College in New York before his move to Manhattan.
+Anthony J. Pennings, PhD is Professor at the Department of Technology and Society, State University of New York, Korea.
+Before joining SUNY Korea, he taught at New York University (NYU) for 15 years.
 His first academic position was at Victoria University in New Zealand.
 He has also spent ten years at the East-West Center in Honolulu, Hawaii.
-Originally from New York, his US home is now in Austin, Texas where he also taught in the Digital MBA program at St. Edward’s University.
+His US home is in Austin, Texas where he also taught in the Digital MBA program at St. Edward’s University.

 var _gaq = _gaq || []; _gaq.push(['_setAccount', 'UA-20637720-1']); _gaq.push(['_trackPageview']);